raas-dev/artery/README.md

 ### Security scans

-Install [Trivy](https://trivy.dev) for your operating system to run vulnerability, misconfiguration, secret and license scans automatically before commit.
+Install [Trivy](https://trivy.dev) for your operating system to run secret, vulnerability, misconfiguration and license scans automatically on commit.

 You may run the scans manually in the git working copy: